Future thinking: Taking your Bachelor degree beyond business

 “We are excited to be working with the entrepreneurial students from Hult on the 2017 Hult Business Challenge.
 Partnering with Hult will enable us to leverage the perspective and skills of their globally-minded undergraduate students to help us continue to improve the support we provide startups on Amazon Launchpad.”￼￼- Jason Feldman, Head of Global Innovation, Amazon

-We don’t know what opportunities the future will bring for our students, but we hope that by looking forward and constantly updating our curriculum inline with global tends, they will able to grasp those opportunities with confidence and a positive mindset.
+We don’t know what opportunities the future will bring for our students, but we hope that by looking forward and constantly updating our curriculum in line with global trends, they will able to grasp those opportunities with confidence and a positive mindset.

-Laura Chung is a staff blogger and Head of Brand Copy at Hult.
+Laura Chung is a staff blogger and Hult’s Creative Content Director.
 Previously a senior copywriter in PayPal’s Worldwide Creative Studio, she has also written and designed e-learning courses for many well-known brands including Microsoft, Redbull, KPMG, and BT.
-Laura believes passionately in the power of story telling in both marketing and learning and indulges her love of stories by writing creatively in her spare time.
+Laura believes passionately in the power of storytelling in both marketing and learning and indulges her love of stories by writing creatively in her spare time.